-The Difficulty of Disinheriting a Spouse in Florida
+Disinheriting a Spouse in Florida

 In Florida, the homestead laws also protect the surviving spouse and prevent the deceased spouse from giving the marital home to the third party, even if the surviving spouse was not on the title.

-Prenuptial Agreements in Florida and Divorce
+Prenuptial Agreements and Divorce

 For example, if property was acquired with one of the spouse’s non-marital accounts (separate property) then perhaps it will be deemed non-marital and the divorcing spouse may NOT claim it.
-The prenup may also provide a complete waiver of alimony, and thus even if one spouse is much more wealthy, the would not be entitled to this kind of spousal support.
+The prenup may also provide a complete waiver of alimony, and thus, even if one spouse is much more wealthy, the other would not be entitled to this kind of spousal support.

 Note, child support is NOT subject to waiver in a prenuptial agreement because it is intended to benefit and care of the children and NOT spouses.

-Enforcing Prenuptial Agreements in Florida
+Enforceable Prenuptial Agreements in Florida

 Due to the fact that the spouses’ respective property rights have been modified by this prenuptial agreement, the next question becomes whether it is enforceable.
 This question becomes especially important when one of the spouses challenges the agreement.

 By well drafted, I mean that a waiver of elective share rights and a homestead waiver should be specified in the agreement AND not buried in the boilerplate.

 Financial Statements and Full Disclosure

 I also recommend that the agreement acknowledge the fact that the financial circumstances may change dramatically during the course of the marriage and that each party understands and accepts this fact.

 Also, it is very important to allow a waiting period before the marriage to allow time to process and review the prenuptial agreement.
 For this reason, prenups signed at the alter would be considered highly suspicious and arguably non-enforceable.

-The short answer is that the well drafted prenuptial or postnuptial agreement is most effective because of the full disclosure and formalities that characterize it and thus make it enforceable.
+The short answer is that the well drafted prenuptial agreement or postnuptial agreement is most effective because of the full disclosure and formalities that characterize it and thus make it enforceable.

-Another fair question is to ask whether any of this prevents one spouse from giving gifts to another either during lifetime OR upon death.
+Another fair question is to ask whether any of this prevents one spouse from giving gifts to another, either during lifetime OR upon death.